eur-nl/prep-pub-pkg/episodes/prep-pkg-data.Rmd

 ::: keypoints
--   Include materials, data and code that is needed to reproduce or replicate your research in the publication package
+-   Include materials, data and code that are needed to reproduce or replicate your research in the publication package
 -   Describe data and code clearly, to make sure that everything is self-explanatory
 -   Save the files using clear file names and in sustainable file formats
 :::